What to Expect at Club Tryouts

 Preparation Tips for a Successful Tryout

 Whether it’s your daughter’s first tryout or she’s a seasoned player switching clubs, preparing well can help her walk onto the field with confidence.
-Here’s what to expect—and how to set her up for success.
+Each coach and club is different, so please take these tips as a place to start.

 📋 Before the Tryout: What to Prep

-- ✅ Check Registration & Forms Make sure you’ve:
+✅ Check Registration & Forms Make sure you’ve:

 - Completed the club’s online registration form